-Find local and national volunteering opportunities, set up a voluntary group, become a Community Champion or a Vaccination Centre Volunteer.
+Find local and national volunteering opportunities, set up a voluntary group or become a Community Champion.
 There are lots of ways you can get involved to help people in your own community.

 Volunteer and support your community

 Volunteering is choosing to do something for the benefit others, or for your community or the environment without being paid to do so.

 Volunteering helps build cohesive, safer and stronger communities.
 The importance of volunteering and the value of the voluntary and community sector has come to national attention since the initial community response to the pandemic in March 2020.

 Volunteering has many wellbeing benefits for individuals and can provide a platform to increase your social network, develop new skills, use your experience and make a difference in the community where you live.

 - enables the people of North Lincolnshire to take an active part in volunteering in their communities, through accessible support and information from experienced Volunteering Advisers